Industry Employment Projections Methodology

-- Population growth rates and age distributions will not differ significantly from Department of Finance projections presently available.
+- Population growth rates and age distributions will not differ significantly from California's Department of Finance projections presently available.

 - Attitudes toward work, education, income, and leisure will not change significantly.

-Identifying future industry trends helps economic development professionals foster compatible growth and promote State and local area strengths.
+Identifying future industry trends helps economic development professionals foster compatible growth and promote state and local area strengths.
 Local government agencies, non-profit agencies, researchers, and other interested parties use future industry trends to formulate plans and proposals.
 Job seekers and professionals who provide counseling and/or job placement may use the industry projections to learn about employment opportunities in various industries.
-However, it is important to keep in mind that projections are just one planning tool and that the estimates are based on information available at the time the projections were made.
+However, it is important to keep in mind that projections are just one planning tool and that the estimates are based on information available at the time the projections were produced.

 - If an industry sector shows a decrease in future employment, it may be that only one or two of its components are experiencing the decline and other components are still expected to hire new workers.
 It is best to investigate all the components within the industry.
 For example, the retail trade sector has several components: building materials and garden supplies, general merchandise stores, food and beverage stores, and motor vehicle parts dealers.